1Theo376/TpScrawler/TP3/readme.md

 contain the query term, the IDF value is close to zero, resulting in identical BM25 scores.
 In this case, the ranking mainly depends on the review-based score.

-### Queries with No Matching Documents

-If no document satisfies the filtering criteria, the system returns no results. ( just the metadata)

 ### Exact Phrase Queries